astronomer/docs/astro/first-dag-cli.md

 - Deploy DAGs to Astro with the Astro CLI.
 - Trigger a run of an example DAG in the Airflow UI.

 This tutorial takes about 15 minutes.
-If you're new to Airflow and want a more in-depth tutorial, see [Airflow 101 Learning Path](https://academy.astronomer.io/path/airflow-101).
+If you're new to Airflow and want a more in-depth tutorial, see [Apache Airflow® 101 Learning Path](https://academy.astronomer.io/path/airflow-101).

 If you want to deploy your first DAG without installing any software to your local machine, see [Run your first DAG with GitHub Actions](first-dag-github-actions.md).